I am a senior Counselling Psychologist, Psychotherapist and Clinical Supervisor.

-I also offer clinical supervision to trainee counselling psychologists trainee psychotherapists and trainee counsellors and I completed further training in Existential supervision at the New School of Psychotherapy & Counselling.
+I also offer clinical supervision to trainee counselling psychologists, psychotherapists and counsellors and I completed further training in Existential supervision at the New School of Psychotherapy & Counselling.

 I have worked in the NHS (primary care, secondary care and women's health), charity funded organisations and the private sector.